cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/System_Configuration/Setting_Date_and_Time.md

 See `man date(1)` for more information.

-<span id="src-8362545_indexterm-863855BFAF8648D30AC3F6BC13D83F4E">You
-can write the current value of the system (software) clock to the hardware clock using the </span>`hwclock` command:
+You can write the current value of the system (software) clock to the hardware clock using the `hwclock` command:

 ```